 To 312 Czech Sqn from 6th June 1944 to 29th November 1944 with Sqn letters 'DU'.
 To RNeth AF from 26th July 1946 to June 1952.
 Sold to Belgian Air Force with markings 'H-59' and later 'H-119'.
 Exhibited as 'SM-29' at Saffraenberg in Belgium.
 To Hull Aero, Ludham for the Historic Aircraft Collection (HAC).
 Registered as G-BRRA in 1995.
 Restored to air worthiness with 'MN' markings as a tribute to 350 Sqn Belgian Air Force.
 Presently with

 new markings 'SH-L' along with new nose art which have been applied for film work.
 Canadian, Ed Russell has purchased Spitfire IX MK912 from Historic Flying for a reported £1 million (2003).
 Ed is currently learning to fly and has also purchased Harvard FE992 to help build up his hours in a taildragger before flying the Spitfire.
 MK912 (Borough of Bromley) was sold to Peter Monk in 2011 and based at Biggin Hill.
+On 1st August 2015, Spitfire MK912 suffered a loss of power after takeoff and forced landed back on the airfield.
+The aircraft was badly damaged but Pilot Dan Griffith carried out a text book forced landing and was okay.

 (photo by Jeff Mood - 2012)